 Hole means a gap or void 2 inches (5.1 cm) or more in its least dimension, in a floor, roof, or other walking/working surface.

 Lower levels means those areas or surfaces to which an employee can fall.
 Such areas or surfaces include, but are not limited to, ground levels, floors, platforms, ramps, runways, excavations, pits, tanks, material, water, equipment, structures, or portions thereof.

 Opening means a gap or void 30 inches (76 cm) or more high and 18 inches (48 cm) or more wide, in a wall or partition, through which employees can fall to a lower level.

 Unprotected sides and edges means any side or edge (except at entrances to points of access) of a walking/working surface, e.g., floor, roof, ramp, or runway where there is no wall or guardrail system at least 39 inches (1.0 m) high.

 Work area means that portion of a walking/working surface where job duties are being performed.

-J. Steven Hunt, CPCU, ARM, is president and senior safety consultant at Warren.
+J. Steven Hunt, CPCU, ARM, is senior safety consultant at Warren.
 Steve, who specializes in premises liability incidents, construction falls and safety management programs, has achieved the designation of Associate Risk Management and Chartered Property and Liability Underwriter from Insurance Institute of America, Chicago, IL.
 Steve has investigated more than 1,000 accidents in his more than 38-year career, including 35 cases involving fatalities.
 He holds a Bachelor of Science in Administrative Management with a Minor in Occupational Safety and Health from Clemson University.